ijwfly/chatgpt-tg/README.md

 This GitHub repository contains the implementation of a telegram bot, designed to facilitate seamless interaction with GPT-3.5 and GPT-4, state-of-the-art language models by OpenAI.

 🔥 **GPT-4 Turbo + Vision preview support (gpt-4-1106-preview + gpt-4-vision-preview)**
+🔥 **DALL-E 3 Image generation support**

 🔑 **Key Features**

+1. **Model Support**: gpt-3.5-turbo, gpt-4, gpt-4-1106-preview, gpt-4-vision-preview.
+2. **Image Generation**: You can ask bot to generate images using DALL-E 3 model, use bot just like official chatgpt app.
-1. **Dynamic Dialog Management**: The bot automatically manages the context of the conversation, eliminating the need for the user to manually reset the context using the /reset command.
+3. **Dynamic Dialog Management**: The bot automatically manages the context of the conversation, eliminating the need for the user to manually reset the context using the /reset command.
 You still can reset dialog manually if needed.
-2. **Automatic Context Summarization**: In case the context size exceeds the model's maximum limit, the bot automatically summarizes the context to ensure the continuity of the conversation.
+4. **Automatic Context Summarization**: In case the context size exceeds the model's maximum limit, the bot automatically summarizes the context to ensure the continuity of the conversation.
-3. **Functions Support**: You can embed functions within the bot.
-This allows the GPT to invoke these functions when needed, based on the context.
-The description of the function and its parameters are extracted from the function's docstring.
-See the `app/context/function_manager.py` file for more details.
+5. **Function calling support**: You can embed functions within the bot.
+This allows the GPT to invoke these functions when needed, based on the context. `app/context/function_manager.py` file for more details.
-4. **Sub-dialogue Mechanism**: "Chat Thread Isolation" feature, where if a message is replied to within the bot, only the corresponding message chain is considered as context.
-This adds an extra level of context control for the users.
+6. **Sub-dialogue Mechanism**: When you reply to a message, the bot only looks at that specific conversation thread, making it easier to manage multiple discussions at once.
-5. **Voice Recognition**: The bot is capable of transcribing voice messages, allowing users to use speech as context or prompt for ChatGPT.
+7. **Voice Recognition**: The bot is capable of transcribing voice messages, allowing users to use speech as context or prompt for ChatGPT.
-6. **API Usage Tracking**: The bot includes a function that tracks and provides information about the current month's usage of the OpenAI API.
+8. **API Usage Tracking**: The bot includes a function that tracks and provides information about the usage of the OpenAI API.
 This allows users to monitor and manage their API usage costs.
-7. **Model Support**: The bot supports both gpt-3.5-turbo and gpt-4 models with the capability to switch between them on-the-fly.
-8. **Context Window Size Customization**: The bot provides a feature to customize the maximum context window size.
-This allows users to set the context size for gpt-3.5-turbo and gpt-4 models individually, enabling more granular control over usage costs.
-This feature is particularly useful for managing API usage and optimizing the balance between cost and performance.
+9. **Context Window Size Customization**: You can setup maximum context window size for each model in `app/context/context_manager.py` file.
+When context size exceeds this limit, bot will automatically summarize context.
-9. **Access Control**: The bot includes a feature for access control.
+10. **Access Control**: The bot includes a feature for access control.
 Each user is assigned a role (stranger, basic, advanced, admin), and depending on the role, they gain access to the bot.
 Role management is carried out through a messaging mechanism, with inline buttons sent to the admin for role changes.

 🔧 **Installation**